lidathy999/fe-coding-assessment-thy-lyda/README.md

 ## 📌 Overview

-This assessment is designed to evaluate your frontend skills in the following areas:

 - Creating a structure, component-based UI
 - Handling asynchronous data with API endpoints
 - Implementing CRUD operations (Create, Read, Update, Delete)